GingerLabUW/NN_trEFM/README.md

 In order to extract dynamics from time-resolved electrostatic force microscopy (trEFM) data, we developed, trained, and tested an artificial neural network to intake arrays of data and output a time constant, $\\tau$ ($\mu s$), that describes the dynamics of interest.
 To read more about trEFM as a technique and more about this work in particular, see citations below.

 ## How to get started:
 - Clone this repository or download the .ipynb and .py files directly.
 - Launch the Jupyter notebook and follow the included instructions on how to download the example data.
+(Please also note the documentation included in the NNFFtrEFM.py file.)

 ## Citations
 1. Breshears, M.D., Giridharagopal, R., Pothoof, J., Ginger, D.S.
 A Robust Neural Network for Extracting Dynamics from Time-Resolved Electrostatic Force Microscopy Data. *Submitted.* **2022**.